zachjrt/parachute/README.md

 * Python 3.8.0

 ## Authors
-* Mallory Lee : seperated classes.
+* Mallory Lee : Created Readme.md file.
+Made txt file which only contains 5 characters.
+Seperated classes.
 Imported classes to the appropriate classes and main.
 Created load_word in game.py
 * Cristian Fernandez
 * Zachary Thompson  : Created original class orginizations, created the parachute array and it's methods, created the logic behind the board displaying, created the logic      behind checking if a letter was correct or not.
 * Nathanael Budge